Aswathykk/P5_js/day4_assignment2/documentation.md

 -- floor is given so that the selected random no, if its decimal , it will take the loower boundary integer value -- to fill the rect grid  the color array is taken, based on the choice it will take colors from the array based on index --to create rect the coordinates and size is given

+//////issues////
+-- didnt face any issue since in class it was already discussed

+/////future////
+-- would like to make it more aesthetic and would like to add some more elements -- would like to try this with flower pattern